Lin Huiyin: Higher education

-In 1924, Lin and Liang Sicheng both enrolled at the University of Pennsylvania, where she also worked as a part-time assistant in the architectural department.
-Although they both wanted to attend the School of Architecture, Lin was not admitted because she was a woman.
-She therefore enrolled in the School of Fine Arts.
-Later, she enrolled in stage design programs in Yale University as a graduate student, pursuing her longtime interest in drama.

-During her studies she pursued her passion for architecture by taking architectural classes.
-It was here that Lin along with Liang Sicheng, her future husband whom she had known since childhood, pursued their love of architecture.
+In 1924, Lin Huiyin and Liang Sicheng both enrolled at the University of Pennsylvania, where she also worked as a part-time assistant at the architectural department.
+Although they both wanted to pursue architecture studies at the School of Architecture, Lin was not admitted simply because she was a woman.
+She therefore enrolled at the School of Fine Arts.
+Despite the university's gender-discriminatory policies, Lin still pursued her passion for architecture and took rigorous architecture courses.
+Both being born in Dragon year, Lin Huiyin and Liang Sicheng attended school and foster the birth of Chinese architecture.
+It was here that Lin along with Liang, her future husband and whom she had known since childhood, pursued their love of architecture.